roghayem/bake-with-what-you-have/README.md

 ---

+## 💡 Inspiration

+My sister loves baking cakes and desserts.

+One thing I noticed was that she often spent a lot of time searching for recipes that matched the ingredients already available in our kitchen.

+As someone passionate about front-end development—and someone who loves eating her desserts—I decided to solve this real-world problem by building a web application that helps users quickly find recipes based on what they already have.

+---

 ## 🎯 Project Goals

-This project was created to improve my skills in:
+This project was built to improve my skills in:

 * Responsive Web Design
 * JavaScript DOM Manipulation
 * UI/UX Design
-* Building Useful Web Applications
-* Problem Solving Through Front-End Development
+* Problem Solving

----

-## 💡 Inspiration

-The idea came from my sister, who loves baking cakes and desserts.

-She often has many ingredients at home but spends a lot of time searching for recipes she can actually make.

-I wanted to build a simple tool that makes this process faster and easier.
+* Building Real-World Front-End Applications

 ---